tomiGoljevscek/Oxide.Docs/source/includes/rust-legacy/hooks_player.md

 We need a Python example here
 ```

- * Called when a player starts crafting an item
+ * Called when the player starts crafting an item
  * Returning true overrides default behavior

 ## OnBlueprintUse